Ribera, Agrigento: Main sights

 Just outside the town, on a gorge overlooking the Verdura river is the Castello di Poggio Diana, built by Guglielmo Peralta in the 14th century.
-A Bronze Age necropolis (13th century BC) was discovered near the town.
+A Bronze Age necropolis (13th century BC), the Anguilla necropolis, was discovered near the town.
 It includes some 30 tombs in two types, "chamber"- or "grotto"-like; some are preceded by a corridor up to 4 m long.

 Also outside the town is the Borgo Bonsignore, a village founded under Fascism as part of the "colonization" policy that encouraged the creation of new villages; it has now grown as a summer resort.

 Economy

 Agriculture is the commune's main industry, notably involved in the cultivation and marketing of the Washington navel orange – here introduced by emigrants returned from the United States – and strawberries.
 Such businesses are enhanced both by excellent climatic and environmental conditions and a supporting policy by the local authorities.